 Add turkey, half the chili powder (reserve remaining for chili), ¼ tsp. salt, and a pinch of pepper to pan.

 Begin the Chili

 Bring to a boil, reduce to a simmer, and cook until thickened, 10-12 minutes.

 Finish the Chili

 Taste chili, and add remaining chili powder and a pinch of salt if desired.

-Ladle chili into a bowl and top with cheese, tomato, remaining shallot (to taste), sour cream, and cilantro.
+Plate dish as pictured on front of card, garnishing chili with cheese, tomato, remaining shallot (to taste), sour cream, and cilantro.
+Bon appétit!